TG-Techie/TG-Gui-LiveStream-Code-2021Jan31/README.md

 # TG-Gui-LiveStream-Code-2021Jan31
-Prview code for a live-stream code-along of the TG-Gui framework.
+preview code for a live-stream code-along of the TG-Gui framework.

 This code is meant to accompany a live stream walking thorught it.
 These files are commented but the livestream will have more complete explaintions of why and how.

 [Tune in here](https://www.youtube.com/watch?v=vUG5in-YgkE)